 Risks arising from changes in credit quality and the recoverability of loans and amounts due from counterparties are inherent to a wide range of the businesses of the Consumer Group.

 Non-performing or low credit quality loans have in the past negatively impacted its results of operations and could do so in the future.
-In particular, the amount of its reported non-performing loans ("NPL") may increase in the future as a result of growth in the Consumer Group's total loan portfolio, including as a result of loan portfolios that the Consumer Group may acquire in the future (the credit quality of which may turn out to be worse than it had anticipated), or factors beyond the Consumer Group's control, such as adverse changes in the credit quality of the Consumer Group's borrowers and counterparties or a general deterioration in economic conditions in the regions where the Consumer Group operate or in global economic and political conditions including as a result of the covid-19 pandemic.
+In particular, the amount of its reported non-performing loans ("NPL") may increase in the future as a result of growth in the Consumer Group's total loan portfolio, including as a result of loan portfolios that the Consumer Group may acquire in the future (the credit quality of which may turn out to be worse than it had anticipated), or factors beyond the Consumer Group's control, such as adverse changes in the credit quality of the Consumer Group's borrowers and counterparties or a general deterioration in economic conditions in the regions where the Consumer Group operate or in global economic and political conditions.